 Experience the Difference.

-Patricia L. MusickPatricia Musick is the Senior Vice President of People and Performance at McAnany, Van Cleave & Phillips.
-She has been practicing law for 24 years, 16 of which have been with MVP.
-In 2006, Ms. Musick opened MVP’s Springfield, Missouri office.
-Ms. Musick litigates workers’ compensation claims and labor and employment matters.
+Patricia L. MusickPatricia Musick is the managing shareholder of the Springfield, MO MVP Law office.
+She has been practicing law for 28 years, 20 of which have been with MVP.
+In 2006, Trish opened MVP’s Springfield, Missouri office.
+Trish litigates workers’ compensation claims and labor and employment matters.
 She works with many employers, implementing programs to limit workers’ compensation and litigation claims.

-At the Washington University Law School, Ms. Musick was on the National Trial Advocacy Team that won first place at the national competition.
+At the Washington University Law School, Trish was on the National Trial Advocacy Team that won first place at the national competition.
 She won the William M. Pomerantz prize for excellence in advocacy.
-She often speaks at seminars on Missouri and Arkansas workers’ compensation benefits.
-In 2015, Ms. Musick received the Trusted Advisor Award from the Springfield Business Journal.
-In 2018, Ms. Musick was published in the CLM Workers Compensation Magazine in an article entitled “2018 Workers’ Compensation Predictions.”
+She often speaks at seminars on Missouri workers’ compensation benefits.
+In 2015, Trish received the Trusted Advisor Award from the Springfield Business Journal.
+In 2018, Trish was published in the CLM Workers Compensation Magazine in an article entitled “2018 Workers’ Compensation Predictions.”
 In 2019 she was featured in the Springfield Business Journal’s feature on female leaders in the region.

-Ms. Musick has served on the firm’s Board of Directors.
-She is the current chairperson of the Ronald McDonald Charities of the Ozarks Board of Directors and has served as a Board member for 3 years.
-Ms. Musick also currently serves as the president of the CIBA which is the parent teacher association for IB students at Central High School.
+Trish has served on the firm’s Board of Directors.
+She previously served as the chairperson of the Ronald McDonald Charities of the Ozarks Board of Directors.
 She is an avid tennis player and a former national champion in NCAA Division III tennis.